 Recently, a new brand client registered for an account on ExactDrive's self-serve advertising platform.
 Even though we say it is a self-serve advertising platform there is almost always a certain percentage of hybrid between self-serve and managed services.
 This is great as it allows us to work more closely with clients, discuss various media buying strategies and gain a deeper understanding about the client's objectives, questions, needs and goals.

 This new client wanted to run a retargeting campaign using dynamic ads that would show a carousel of the last 5 products a user viewed while visiting their website.
-(Note: you can see a couple example dynamic ads we have perviously designed by visiting our sample page.)
 This particular client had a good gameplan.
 A) Retargeting is often a high performing online advertising method that generates a lot of success for clients and B) dynamic ads provide an additional layer of connecting the client's products with potential customers.
 Every potential customer is unique, so not wasting ad impressions with a "one ad fits all" mentally is a good strategy to have.

 Despite having a solid campaign foundation the client had a closed mindset towards the pricing strategy they were willing to accept or test out, being that we are using real-time bidding technology to buy media in real-time we should be able to, "sit back and wait for the almost free super high quality impressions to become available".
 Well, first of all, this strategy is not unique just this single client.
 There are thousands and tens of thousands of campaigns following a similar strategy, trying to get the most bang for the campaign's budget.